Matos-dev/slate/source/localizable/index.en.html.md

 Welcome to the Oxalis2 API!
 You can use our API to access Oxalis2 API endpoints, which can get information of client's requests in our database.

-We have language bindings Shell, Ruby, and JavaScript!
+We have language bindings Shell, Ruby!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 # Version
 Version: 1.0.0